Regular contact manifolds: a generalization of the Boothby-Wang theorem: Regular contact manifolds with compact orbits

 \end{proof} \no Note that we did not assume that $M$ is compact, as it is done in \cite{Boothby:1958}.
-This fact will be crucial for the next steps. \begin{remark} In the geometric quantization (see e.g. \cite{Bates:1997}), $\hbar$ is taken to be the Planck constant, and (\ref{ic}) is the well-known condition for the existence of a prequantum bundle on the symplectic manifold $(N,\zw)$.
-This is because there is a one-to-one correspondence between $S^1$-principal bundles on a manifold $N$ and complex Hermitian line bundles $\C\hookrightarrow L\to N$.
+This fact will be crucial for the next steps. \begin{remark} In the geometric quantization (see e.g. \cite{Bates:1997}), for $\zr$ is taken $2\pi\hbar$, where $\hbar$ is the Planck constant, and (\ref{ic}) is the well-known condition for the existence of a prequantum bundle on the symplectic manifold $(N,\zw)$.
+This is because there is a one-to-one correspondence between $S^1$-principal bundles on $N$ and complex Hermitian line bundles $\C\hookrightarrow L\to N$.

 Indeed, the multiplicative group $\C^\ti$ of nonzero complex numbers acts canonically on $L$, and the length $\|z\cdot v\|$ of the vector $z\cdot v\in L$ (with respect to the Hermitian metric) is $|z|\cdot\|v\|$.
-Identifying $S^1$ with complex numbers of modulus 1, it is esy to see that the set $M$ of length-1 vectors in $L$, $M=\{v\in L:\,\|v\|=1\}$, being preserved by the $S^1$-action, is automatically an $S^1$-principal bundle, the $S^1$-reduction of $L$.
+Identifying $S^1$ with complex numbers of modulus 1, it is easy to see that the set $M$ of length-1 vectors in $L$, $M=\{v\in L:\,\|v\|=1\}$, being preserved by the $S^1$-action, is automatically an $S^1$-principal bundle, the $S^1$-reduction of $L$.

-Conversely, if $p:M\to N$ is an $S^1$-principal bundle, then the transition functions for a \v Cech cover $\{U_\za\}$ of $N$, realizing local trivializations, $p^{-1}(U_\za)\simeq U_\za\ti S^1$, form a \v Cech cocycle,
+Conversely, if $p:M\to N$ is an $S^1$-principal bundle, then the transition functions for a \v Cech cover $\{U_\za\}$ of $N$ realizing local trivializations, $p^{-1}(U_\za)\simeq U_\za\ti S^1$, form a \v Cech cocycle,

 on ${U_\za\cap U_\zb\cap U_\zg}$.
 Constructing a complex Hermitian line bundle from the local data $U_\za\ti\C$ (with the canonical Hermitian structure) and gluing them by

 we get a complex Hermitian line bundle whose reduction to the $S^1$-principal bundle gives back $M$. \end{remark}